Versions of Blade Runner: The Final Cut (2007)

-The five-disc set was released in Europe on December 3, 2007 and in the US on December 18, 2007.
+The five-disc set was released in Europe on December 3, 2007, and in the US on December 18, 2007.
 Two-disc and four-disc sets were also released, containing some of the features of the five-disc set.

 On November 10, 2008, The Final Cut premiered on Syfy.

 A DVD featurette titled All Our Variant Futures profiled the making of the Final Cut version, including behind-the-scenes footage of Harrison Ford's son, Ben Ford, and the filming of new scenes for the Final Cut.
 According to the documentary, actress Joanna Cassidy made the suggestion to re-film Zhora's death scene while being interviewed for the Dangerous Days: Making Blade Runner documentary, and footage of her making this suggestion is inter-cut with footage of her attending the later digital recording session.

 The Final Cut contains the original full-length version of the unicorn dream, which had never been in any version, and has been restored.
 Additionally, all of the additional violence and alternative edits from the international cut have been inserted.

-The Final Cut was re-released on Ultra HD Blu-ray on September 5, 2017 (one month prior to the theatrical release of Blade Runner 2049).
-This release includes standard Blu-ray editions of The Final Cut along with the US theatrical cut, the international cut, and the Director's Cut, as well as the Dangerous Days documentary on DVD.
+The Final Cut was re-released on Ultra HD Blu-ray on September 5, 2017, (one month prior to the theatrical release of Blade Runner 2049).
+This release includes standard Blu-ray editions of The Final Cut along with the Dangerous Days documentary on DVD.